|

 important center for the spread of the Pentecostal revival.
 Another early

 Pentecostal pioneer in New York was Miss Maud Williams (Haycroft).
+In Canada, some early pioneers of the Pentecostal

 movement included Ellen Hebden in Toronto, Ella M. Goff in Winnipeg, Alice B.